What does today’s interest rate hold mean for mortgages?

-The Bank of England (BoE) has announced it will hold the Base Rate at 5% this month.
-This comes after it was reduced for the first time in four years in August, by 0.25%.
+The Bank of England (BoE) has announced it will hold the Base Rate at 4.5% this month.
+This comes after a 0.25% cut to the Base Rate at the previous meeting in February, which was the third 0.25% cut we’d seen since August 2024.

-The Bank’s focus is to strike the right balance between keeping inflation close to its target, and keeping the wider economy healthy.
-And though we’ve received news of a hold today, the markets widely expect more Base Rate cuts to come, with the potential for two further reductions before the end of the year.
+The Bank’s focus is to strike the right balance between keeping inflation close to its target of 2%, and keeping the wider economy healthy.

 What’s happened to mortgage rates recently?

-The average 5-year fixed rate is down from 6.08% in July 2023, to 4.62% this week, and the average 2-year fixed rate is down from 6.61% in July, to 4.98%.
-You can check the current average mortgage rates for different terms and deposit sizes here, which we update weekly.
+The average 5-year fixed rate is down from 6.08% in July 2023, to 4.73% this week, and the average 2-year fixed rate is down from 6.61%, to 4.89%.
+You can check the current average mortgage rates for different terms and deposit sizes here, which we update throughout the week.

 What do the experts think?